Connect with others who understand.

 Other Health Conditions

-Besides amyloidosis, other health issues may contribute to balance problems.
-For example, the nerves in your inner ear help regulate balance.
-If amyloidosis affects these nerves, your balance could be compromised.
-A thorough medical evaluation can help rule out other causes of balance problems.
+Along with amyloidosis, other health issues may contribute to balance problems.
+For example, the nerves in your inner ear help your body sense movement and stay upright.
+If amyloidosis affects these vestibular nerves, your balance may be disrupted.

 One MyAmyloidosisTeam member shared, “My husband was diagnosed a year ago but had symptoms of ATTR for over 12 years.
 He has severe balance issues.
 Doctors initially thought it was vestibular neuritis, but it’s worsened, with more frequent bouts of imbalance and falls.
 Has anyone else experienced inner ear nerve damage attributed to amyloidosis?”